Nafidinara/bot-pancakeswap/README.md

 7. Close bot with <code>ctrl + C</code>.

 ## WARNING
-All this bot feature are free, Im never sell this bot and Im never share my TG account.
-Please be careful and DWYOR!
+All this bot feature are free, I'm never sell this bot, and I'm never share my TG account.
+Please be careful and DWYOR!.
+Only this bot is free, not advanced bot.